Mini Skillet Meatloaves (Paleo/Whole30)

 - Heat the oil in a large skillet over medium-high heat.
 Add the loaves and brown about 3 minutes per side.

-- Meanwhile, whisk the tomato sauce, date paste, and vinegar and brush a few tablespoonfuls over the browned loaves.
+- Meanwhile, whisk the tomato sauce, date paste, and vinegar, onion powder, and remaining 1/2 teaspoon of salt, and brush a few tablespoonfuls over the browned loaves.

 - Add 1 cup water to the skillet, cover and simmer over low heat until cooked through, about 12-15 minutes.